When a Van Gogh was used as a chicken coop door

 Dr. Rey turned it down and suggested that Vincent try to offer the self-portrait to another doctor, who responded:

-“What the hell should I do with such rubbish”.
+What the hell should I do with such rubbish.

 The French word used was cochonnerie, literally, "pig-like," as if done by a pig.
+And Vincent was not trying to sell a painting; he was giving it away.

 Using a Vincent van Gogh as a chicken coop door

+That's the context needed to understand what comes next.
 Dr. Rey gave his portrait to his mother, who was far less open-minded than her son.

+By good fortune, the painting was the size of a hole in her chicken coop.
 So, she used it to plug the gap.
-The other good fortune is that the chickens also dismissed Vincent's art as cochonnerie and did not peck at the canvas.
+Another fortunate development was that the chickens also dismissed Vincent's art as cochonnerie and did not peck at the canvas.

+Had they found Vincent's art to be deliciously colored, the painting would have been gone.
 A group of lucky chickens occupied their days in that coop beak to nose with Dr. Rey for twelve years.

 By then, the doctor treated a patient who happened to be an artist, and was happy to tell him he knew Vincent.

+The man inquired whether the man still had paintings for sale.
 Dr. Rey went to his mother and asked about the chicken coop door.
 Except for one hole, it survived.

 It was cleaned up and brought to the attic, along with five more canvases that Rey owned.